Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/buildplan-22.05.md

   * libcerf (cpe*) - Complex error function library

+    UPDATE: Try update to 2.1.

   * libdeflate (cpe*) - Compression library

+    UPDATE, would be ahead of EasyBuild, otherwise try 1.10.

   * libffi (cpe*) - A fairly often used library, should be in any release.